farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 - Run create_tables.py to create your database and tables.
 - Run test.ipynb to confirm the creation of your tables with the correct columns.

-### `Building ETL Processes:`
+### `Building ETL Pipeline Processes:`
 We have to follow instructions in the `etl.ipynb notebook` to develop ETL processes for each table.
 At the end of each table section, or at the end of the notebook, `run test.ipynb` to confirm that records were `successfully inserted into each table.
-Remember to rerun create_tables.py to reset your tables before each time you run this notebook.
+Remember to rerun `create_tables.py` to reset your tables before each time you run this notebook.

-### `Building ETL Pipeline:`
 The `etl.py` is also a template file where We have to `input/insert`, what we've completed in `etl.ipynb` file which will process the entire datasets.

 - Remember to run `create_tables.py` before `running etl.py` to reset your tables.
 - Run test.ipynb to confirm your records were successfully inserted into each table.